Chiang Kai-shek: Rising power

 On 12 April 1927, Chiang carried out a purge of thousands of suspected Communists and dissidents in Shanghai, and began large-scale massacres across the country collectively known as the "White Terror".
 During April, more than 12,000 people were killed in Shanghai.
 The killings drove most Communists from urban cities and into the rural countryside, where the KMT was less powerful.
-In the year after April 1927, over 300,000 people died across China in the anti-Communist suppression campaigns, executed by the KMT.
+In the year after April 1927, over 300,000 people died across China in the anti-communist suppression campaigns, executed by the KMT.
 One of the most famous quotes from Chiang (during that time) was, that he would rather mistakenly kill 1,000 innocent people, than allow one Communist to escape.
 Some estimates claim the White Terror in China took millions of lives, most of them in rural areas.
 No concrete number can be verified.
 Chiang allowed Soviet agent and advisor Mikhail Borodin and Soviet general Vasily Blücher (Galens) to "escape" to safety after the purge.

-The National Revolutionary Army (NRA) formed by the KMT swept through southern and central China until it was checked in Shandong, where confrontations with the Japanese garrison escalated into armed conflict.
+The NRA formed by the KMT swept through southern and central China until it was checked in Shandong, where confrontations with the Japanese garrison escalated into armed conflict.
 The conflicts were collectively known as the Jinan incident of 1928.

 Now with an established national government in Nanjing, and supported by conservative allies including Hu Hanmin, Chiang's expulsion of the Communists and their Soviet advisers led to the beginning of the Chinese Civil War.
 Wang Jingwei's National Government was weak militarily, and was soon ended by Chiang with the support of a local warlord (Li Zongren of Guangxi).
 Eventually, Wang and his leftist party surrendered to Chiang and joined him in Nanjing.
-However, the cracks between Chiang and Hu Hanmin's traditionally Right-Wing KMT faction, the Western Hills Group, began to show soon after the cleansing against the communists, and Chiang later imprisoned Hu.
+However, the cracks between Chiang and Hu's traditionally Right-Wing KMT faction, the Western Hills Group, began to show soon after the cleansing against the communists, and Chiang later imprisoned Hu.